 Pit bulls are loved and cherished by many people in the US despite the controversy associated with the breed.

-While they can become aggressive with other dogs or humans, with proper training and socialization, they can become great family dogs that play and interact with other breeds safely.
+While they can become aggressive with other dogs or humans, they can become great family dogs that safely play and interact with different breedswith proper training and socialization.

 Due to their looks and the stories of their aggressiveness, Pit bulls are the most misunderstood dog breeds in the US.
 But they are also prone to many health conditions.
 You’ll, therefore, need to take proper care of these mid-sized dogs.

 But taking care of them is very easy if you know the common diseases and symptoms to look out for.
-Below you’ll find 10 common health problems in Pit bulls.
+Below you’ll find ten common health problems in Pit bulls.

 1. Pit Bull Skin Problems